Maria

 Character Profile – At a Glance

-• Role: Olivia's waiting-gentlewoman, Sir Toby's drinking companion and eventual wife — and the architect of the play's most consequential subplot, the gulling of Malvolio with the forged letter.
+- Role: Olivia's waiting-gentlewoman, Sir Toby's drinking companion and eventual wife.
+She is the architect of the play's most consequential subplot: the gulling of Malvolio with the forged letter.

-• Key Traits: Quick-witted, sharp-tongued, socially observant, capable of writing a perfect imitation of her mistress's hand, fond of a drink and a joke at Malvolio's expense — and, beneath the comic facility, the most calculating mind in the household.
+- Key Traits: Quick-witted, sharp-tongued, and socially observant, able to forge a perfect imitation of her mistress's hand and fond of a joke at Malvolio's expense.
+Beneath the comic facility, she is the most calculating mind in the household.

-• The Core Conflict: A waiting-woman with no formal authority who must conduct the play's most ambitious comic plot in the gaps left by her social superiors — and who succeeds so completely that she ends the play married to a knight.
+- The Core Conflict: A waiting-woman with no formal authority who must run the play's most ambitious comic plot in the gaps left by her social superiors – and who succeeds so completely that she ends the play married to a knight.

-• Key Actions: Chides Sir Toby for his drinking and late hours in 1.3; trades barbs with Feste in 1.5 ("Make that good"); proposes the gulling plot in 2.3 ("If I do not gull him into a nayword"); writes the forged letter and throws it into Malvolio's path in 2.5; reports on Malvolio's transformation in 3.4 ("his very genius hath taken the infection of the device"); marries Sir Toby offstage between Acts 4 and 5.
+- Key Actions: Chides Sir Toby for his drinking in A1S3 and trades barbs with Feste in A1S5.
+She proposes the gulling plot in A2S3, writes the forged letter and throws it into Malvolio's path in A2S5, and reports his transformation in A3S2.
+She marries Sir Toby offstage between Acts 4 and 5.

 "If I do not gull him into a nayword, and make him a common recreation, do not think I have wit enough to lie straight in my bed."

-• The Outcome: Marries Sir Toby offstage as Olivia reports in 5.1 — "Maria writ / The letter at Sir Toby's great importance; / In recompense whereof he hath married her" — making her the only servant in the play to convert wit into social ascent.
+(Act 2, Scene 3) - The Outcome: She marries Sir Toby offstage, as Olivia reports in A5S1: "Maria writ / The letter at Sir Toby's great importance; / In recompense whereof he hath married her."
+She is the only servant in the play to convert wit into social ascent.
 The marriage is reported, not performed; she has no final speech of her own.

 The Sharp Tongue at the Centre of the Household